This page lists each component and how it works. Browse the list on the side to find the component you're interested in using.

 By default, scoring is case-sensitive.
 To ignore case when scoring correct answers, toggle off the 'Case-sensitive' setting.
 You can configure this separately for each defined correct answer.

-If you only have one answer per trial that is considered correct, use the Scorer component instead.
+If you only have one response on the screen, with only one answer that is considered correct, use the Scorer component instead.

 Samples that use this component: